kleidis/Troppical/README.md

   <strong>Troppical</strong>
 </h1>

+# Discontinued Project

+This project no linger is being developed   due to a couple reasons

+- Lack of time and skill on my end

+i don't have the skill to develop this project , the code is a total mess and i lack the skills to actually improve it and time to improve it as well

+- Nintendo DMCA against the remaining Switch Emulators on GitHub

+Feel free to fork this repo and continue on the idea because i really think the idea of this app is a good one, I just can't take the app to where i envisioned it to go to features wise

 # What is this?

 Troppical is a simple app that lets you manage your emulators with an easy installation and updating process.